Page 1 of 2

 This use of a new thread causes problems of synchronization that we will return to a little later.
 In short adding threads to a single threaded event system makes it much more complex.

-Hence the non-textbook none approved way of dealing with long running event handlers - doEvents.
+Hence the non-textbook non-approved way of dealing with long running event handlers - doEvents.

-Some languages, Visual Basic for example have a special doEvents command which acts like a yield command - in that it transfers control to the calling routine, the dispatcher in this case, which processes all of the pending events and then transfers control back to the suspended event handler.
+Some languages, Visual Basic for example have a special doEvents command which acts like a yield command - in that it transfers control to the calling routine, the dispatcher in this case, which then processes all of the pending events and when done transfers control back to the suspended event handler at the instruction following the doEvents.
+The state of the event handler is unchanged at it continues on as if nothing had happened.
+In other words the doEvents command does what it says it does - it pauses the event handler and allows the dispatcher to "do" any pending events so keeping the UI responsive.

 However a programmer, aware of these difficulties can make doEvents work.
 You have to take account of the fact that shared resources could change after a doEvents and you have to reject any attempt to start the event handler again while is is still active.